zeedurwesh/lab-08/README.md

 ## Exercise 01 part 2

-Add a property to the 'data.js' - say a room number, an email address, a URL to their uni web page or (more abmitiously) a URL to an an image of each lecturer that links to their uni web page.
+Add an extra property to the lecturers in 'data.js' - say a room number, an email address, a URL to their uni web page or (more abmitiously) a URL to an an image of each lecturer that links to their uni web page.